Glenn A. Wiltshire

 Port Everglades is Florida’s powerhouse global gateway.
 A respected leader in trade, travel and financial stability, we create economic and social value by working in partnership with world-class clients.
 We achieve advancements focusing on efficient facilities, trade and cruise expansion, jobs growth, safety, security and environmental stewardship for our customers, stakeholders and community.

-Port Everglades, a national leader in container ports handling more than one-million TEUs annually, serves as a gateway to Latin America, the Caribbean and Europe.
-Its enviable location in the heart of South Florida’s consumer-rich population, is strengthened by intermodal connections that reach 70 percent of the U.S. population within four days.
+Port Everglades, handling more than one-million TEUs annually, serves as a gateway to Latin America, the Caribbean and Europe.
+Intermodal connections through Florida East Coast Railway’s 43-acre Intermodal Container Transfer Facility reach 80 percent of the U.S. population within four days.

-As Port Everglades continues to advance major infrastructure projects, all aimed at improving productivity, this South Florida powerhouse seaport will continue to serve as an ideal point of entry for products shipped around the world.
+As Port Everglades continues to advance major investments, all aimed at improving productivity, this South Florida powerhouse seaport is an ideal point of entry for international trade